-Perhaps my own favorite category of apparel, outerwear is comprised of tons of different kinds of coats and jackets from vest to flight jackets to top coats.
+Perhaps my own favorite category of apparel, outerwear is comprised of tons of different kinds of coats and jackets from vests to flight jackets to top coats.
 Check out this awesome visual to look at all the types and their weather application.
-As you can see, the spectrum of outerwear is quite big, which made choosing wardrobe essentials tedious.
-Now because layering is a considerable component to dressing well in the colder months, the selection I've chosen isn't overly warm or suitable for low temperatures on its own.
+As you can see, the spectrum of outerwear is quite sizeable, which makes choosing men’s wardrobe essentials tedious.
+Now because layering is a considerable component to dressing well in the colder months, the selection I’ve chosen isn’t overly warm or suitable for low temperatures on its own.
 Wear them over a sweater or henley to maximize your body temp.
-As I've said previously, it's important to comprehend your own personal style and see if these pieces fit into it:
+As I’ve said previously, it’s important to comprehend your own personal style and see if these pieces fit into it:

 Denim Trucker: Though not everyone’s cup o’ tea, the denim trucker is a staple in the wardrobe of the Americana enthusiast.
 A great choice for a casual setting allows the trucker to go with a number of different outfits.
 For a beginner’s wardrobe, I’d recommend the Levi’s model, but those who like selvedge and raw denim may want to take a look at the Naked & Famous one.